Humans and commerce have long been intertwined into the fabric of our society creating symbiotic relationships, until now. You see…

 Blockchain works as a shared, replicated, distributed, and decentralized data store using business logic to immutably record, verify and validate transactions.
 It provides 100-percent accuracy of master and transactional data between multiple “non-trusting” parties.
 And it grants the possibility of near real-time visibility of a transaction chain, enabling standards-driven process automation.
 Just think: no middlemen; no double-spending; no scams—just the (hitherto) improbable parlay of transparency and accountability!

 While there are differences between public and private blockchains, we will skip that topic for the sake of this Blockchain primer.
-Just know that private blockchains are generally more scalable and have higher throughput, which is their most fit for large enterprises.
-For more info, just visit IBM’s site here.
+Just know that private blockchains are generally more scalable and have higher throughput, which is why they are more suitable for large enterprises.
+For more info about the difference, I’d recommend reading about it on IBM’s site here.

 Naturally, Blockchain’s most popular use cases are data verification, data reconciliation, and settlement between multiple parties via smart contracts.

 Like most emerging technologies under iterative and decentralized development, Blockchain faces some difficulties between the present day and its widespread commercial adoption and implementation, but it’s our contention that the technology is so robust, the solutions to these problems are built into the Blockchain itself: